jpgmv1998/reproducible_paper_template/randomReferences.md

 :star: [Literature on Recent Advances in Applied Micro Methods](https://christinecai.github.io/PublicGoods/applied_micro_methods.pdf) - List of papers with recent advances in applied micro methods

 :star: [World Bank Methodology Posts](https://blogs.worldbank.org/impactevaluations/curated-list-our-postings-technical-topics-your-one-stop-shop-methodology-0) -
 This is a curated list of our technical postings, to serve as a one-stop shop for your technical reading.
-I’ve focused here on our posts on methodological issues in impact evaluation – we also have a whole lot of posts on how to conduct surveys and measure certain concepts curated here.
-In lieu of our regular links this week, it is updated up to August 20, 2020
+I’ve focused here on our posts on methodological issues in impact evaluation.

-:star: [Guia Brasileiro de Análise de Dados: Armadilhas e Soluções](https://repositorio.enap.gov.br/bitstream/1/6039/1/Guia%20BR%20de%20Ana%cc%81lise%20de%20Dados.pdf) - book about brazilian data (crime, health, education, etc.) presenting common pitfalls and solutions when working with it (reference in portuguese).
+:star: [Guia Brasileiro de Análise de Dados: Armadilhas e Soluções](https://repositorio.enap.gov.br/bitstream/1/6039/1/Guia%20BR%20de%20Ana%cc%81lise%20de%20Dados.pdf) - a book about Brazilian data (crime, health, education, etc.) presenting common pitfalls and solutions when working with it (reference in Portuguese).

 :star: [Applied Economics with R - Hans H. Sievertsen](https://hhsievertsen.github.io/applied_econ_with_r/) - The tutorial is structured as a complete research project starting with loading the raw data and ending with a chart comparing the estimates across approaches.]

 :star: [How to Do Empirical Economics](http://www.crest.fr/ckfinder/userfiles/files/Pageperso/kramarz/v30i2a1.pdf) - This article presents a discussion among leading economists on how to do empirical research in economics.
-The participants discuss their reasons for starting research projects, data base construction, the methods they use, the role of theory, and their views on the main alternative empirical approaches The article ends with a discussion of a set of articles which exemplify best practice in empirical work.
+The participants discuss their reasons for starting research projects, database construction, the methods they use, the role of theory, and their views on the main alternative empirical approaches The article ends with a discussion of a set of articles which exemplify best practice in empirical work.

 [Introduction to Econometrics with R](https://www.econometrics-with-r.org/index.html) -  Interactive learning material that blends R code with the contents of the well-received textbook Introduction to Econometrics by Stock and Watson (2015).

 [Library of Statistical Techniques (LOST)](lost-stats.github.io/) - Publicly-editable website to make it easy to execute statistical techniques in statistical software.

 [Modern Difference in Difference Designs - Workshop Syllabus](https://www.dropbox.com/s/3asu2qgpxnbe6xp/Modern_DiD_II.pdf?dl=0) - This ten-day workshop will begin with the basic DiD design using two-way fixed effects and build up to the state-of-the-art applications.
 We will then move into advanced extensions like matching, synthetic control, asymmetric/staggered treatments, dynamic treatments, interference, and heterogeneous treatment effects.
-We will work though DiD designs with practical examples, assumptions, diagnostics, and code in R and Stata (when available).
+We will work through DiD designs with practical examples, assumptions, diagnostics, and code in R and Stata (when available).

 [Ph.D.
 Econometrics (III) taught with R - Ed Rubin](https://github.com/edrubin/EC607S20) - Econometrics with R graduate course.